gitpod-io/retired-gatsby-website/src/docs/index.md

 **Jetbrain's IDEs, Jupyter Notebook, Jupyter Labs are already available in [private beta](https://www.gitpod.io/contact/).*

-#### Dev-environment-as-code
+#### 🏗 Dev-environments-as-code

 Spinning up dev environments is easily repeatable and reproducible, because Gitpod applies lessons learned from infrastructure-as-code allowing you to **automate, version-control and easily share dev environments across your team**.
-We call this [dev-environment-as-code](https://www.gitpod.io/blog/dev-env-as-code/).
+We call this [dev-environments-as-code](https://www.gitpod.io/blog/dev-env-as-code/).

 To reap the resulting automation benefits you provide a then versioned configuration file `.gitpod.yml`  in the root of your git repository.
 The `.gitpod.yml` contains everything that describes your dev environment: